ADHD and Friendships How Social Struggles and Impulsivity Affect Peer Relationships

 Knowing When to Get Help for Social Struggles

-If social struggles are causing distress or isolation, it may be time to seek professional support.
+If social struggles are causing or isolation, it may be time to seek professional support.
 Therapies, coaching, and social skill programs can make a real difference.

 Social Skill Therapies That Help